OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2020-01-01-splunk_notes.markdown

 - Can save visualizations as a report or a dashboard panel

 **Dashboards** is a collection of reports.
+- Use `$variable_name$` to refer to another variable that can be controlled by a dropdown or the drilldown
+- When editing the source, add `depends="$variable_name$"` to an element tag to listen on changes to that variable.
+- For a time picker variable, the earliest and latest time can be accessed through `$variable_name$.earliest` and `$variable_name$.latest`
+- To use a subsearch to limit the main search's time range, let the subsearch output a table with a single row and columns `earliest` and `latest`

 <br/>
 ### Module 11 Pivot and Datasets